aakinlalu/Volume-Based-Anomaly-Detection-Notification-using-IsolationForest-and-MLFlow/README.md

 # Volume Based Anomaly Detection

 Volume Based Anomaly Detection is the kind of anomaly detection apply to volume of data.
-In this case,  it is applying to daily of volume based on features such as channelid, actioncode, os_family.
+In this case,  it is applying to daily of volume based on certain features.
 The objectives of the anomaly include:

 1. To detect  unusual daily volume of data such as:
     1. Too high volume i.e. that could be an indication of duplicate in the data.
     2. Too low volume i.e. that could be an indication that data is not processing  as it ought to be.
-2. Other unusual volume based on the features selected Or if there not data for the day.
+2. Other unusual volume based on the features selected Or if there is not data for the day.

 Since we do not know what anomaly is as per the systems (database tables) we would be investigating, we need to diverse a mean to estimate what anomaly could be in our daily volume.
-From the machine learning perspective, this problem is categorised as unsupervised.
+From machine learning perspective, this problem is categorised as unsupervised.

 ### Isolation Forest
 The term isolation means ‘separating an instance from the rest of the instances’.
 Since anomalies are ‘few and different’ and therefore they are more susceptible to isolation.
 In a data-induced random tree, partitioning of instances are repeated recursively until all instances are isolated.
 This random partitioning produces noticeable shorter in a tree structure, and instances with distinguishable attribute-values are more likely to be separated in early partitioning.
 Hence, when a forest of random trees collectively produce shorter path lengths for some particular points, then they are highly likely to be anomalies.